MileHacker Logo

 Local SIM Cards & Providers

 Verizon, AT&T, and T-Mobile are the dominant cellular carriers in the U.S. Each provides different plans.
-Purchasing a local SIM card is often a cost-effective way to get an U.S. Number and data plan.
+Purchasing a local SIM card is often a fee-effective way to get an U.S. Number and data plan.
 You typically buy prepaid SIM cards at provider stores or electronics retailers (e.g., Best Buy) in Duluth or at MSP Airport.
 Bring your passport for registration.

 ESIM Options

-• Many modern smartphones support eSIMs.
+• Many up-to-date smartphones support eSIMs.

 • Activate a local data plan digitally without a physical SIM card.

-• Convenient for international visitors.
+• Convenient for foreign tourists.

 Coverage Challenges